Jonestown: Medical examinations

-The only medical doctor to initially examine the scene at Jonestown was Mootoo, who visually examined over 200 bodies and later told a Guyanese coroner's jury of having seen needle marks on at least 70.
+The only medical doctor to initially examine the scene at Jonestown was Mootoo, who visually examined over 200 bodies and later told a Guyanese coroner's jury of having seen needle marks on at least seventy.
 However, no determination was made as to whether those injections initiated the introduction of poison or whether they were so-called "relief" injections to quicken death and reduce suffering from convulsions from those who had previously taken poison orally.
-Mootoo and American pathologist Lynn Crook determined that cyanide was present in some bodies, while analysis of the contents of the vat revealed several tranquilizers as well as potassium cyanide and potassium chloride.
+Mootoo and U.S. pathologist Lynn Crook determined that cyanide was present in some bodies, while analysis of the contents of the vat revealed several tranquilizers as well as potassium cyanide and potassium chloride.

-Plastic cups, Flavor Aid packets, and syringes, some with needles and some without, littered the area where the bodies were found.
+Plastic cups, Flavor Aid packets and syringes, some with needles and some without, littered the area where the bodies were found.
 Mootoo concluded that a gunshot wound to Annie Moore could not have been self-inflicted, though Moore had also ingested a lethal dose of cyanide.

 Guyanese authorities waived their requirement for autopsies in the case of unnatural death.
-Doctors in the US performed autopsies on only seven bodies, including those of Jones, Moore, Lawrence Schacht, and Carolyn Layton.
+Doctors in the U.S. performed autopsies on only seven bodies, including those of Jones, Moore, Schacht and Carolyn Layton.
 Moore and Layton were selected among those autopsied, in part, because of the urging of the Moore family, including Rebecca Moore, the sister of the two victims, who was not a Temple member herself.

 Notes from deceased residents

-Found near Marceline Jones' body was a typewritten note, dated 18 November 1978, signed by Marceline and witnessed by Moore and Maria Katsaris, stating:
+Found near Marceline Jones' body was a typewritten note, dated November 18, 1978, signed by Marceline and witnessed by Moore and Maria Katsaris, stating:

 Moore also left a note, which in part stated: "I am at a point right now so embittered against the world that I don't know why I am writing this.
 Someone who finds it will believe I am crazy or believe in the barbed wire that does NOT exist in Jonestown."
 The last line, "We died because you would not let us live in peace," is written in different color ink.
 No other specific reference is made to the events of the day.
 Moore also wrote, "JONESTOWN – the most peaceful, loving community that ever existed."

 In addition, she stated, "JIM JONES – the one who made this paradise possible – much to the contrary of the lies stated about Jim Jones being a power-hungry sadistic, mean person who thought he was God – of all things."
 And "His hatred of racism, sexism, elitism, and mainly classism, is what prompted him to make a new world for the people – a paradise in the jungle.
 The children loved it.
 So did everyone else."

-Found near Carolyn Layton's body was a handwritten note signed by Layton, witnessed by Katsaris and Moore, dated 18 November 1978, stating, "This is my last will and testament.
+Found near Carolyn Layton's body was a handwritten note signed by Layton, witnessed by Katsaris and Moore, dated November 18, 1978, stating, "This is my last will and testament.
 I hereby leave all assets in any bank account to which I am a signatory to the Communist Party of the USSR."